mixpanel/docs/reference/Query API/retention/retention-query.md

 Get cohort analysis.

 If you specify neither an `interval` nor a `unit`, the `interval` is 1 day.
-This means that each user gets 24 hours in each interval to do the specified event.\n\nAn example response with a `born_event` of 'event integration' and `event` of 'viewed report' might look like this:
+This means that each user gets 24 hours in each interval to do the specified event.

+An example response with a `born_event` of 'event integration' and `event` of 'viewed report' might look like this:
 ```json
     {
         "2012-01-01": {